ElifSinemAktas/dbt-core/README.md

-# dbt_core
+# dbt Core

-DBT (Data Build Tool) is a popular open-source command-line tool that's used for orchestrating and managing the transformation and modeling of data in your data warehouse.
+dbt Core is a popular open-source command-line tool that's used for orchestrating and managing the transformation and modeling of data in your data warehouse.
 It's particularly well-suited for data analytics teams that work with SQL-based transformations in data warehousing environments.
 Here are some reasons why you might consider using DBT in your data workflows:

 - Modularity and Reusability
 - Version Control